About the North Okanagan Wastewater Recovery Project

 • Phase 1 Feasibility Study reports the project is technically and financially viable with senior government funding support.

-• RDNO Employment Lands Report shows support of sewer project; find teh project would support economic development.
+• RDNO Employment Lands Report shows support of sewer project and finds that the project would support economic development.

 2015